Coastal North Carolina hit by flooding as Tropical Storm Ophelia travels north

 Five people, including three children 10 or younger, needed the Coast Guard's help on the water when conditions worsened Friday.
 They were aboard a 38-foot (12-meter) catamaran anchored in Lookout Bight in Cape Lookout, North Carolina, stuck in choppy water with strong winds.

 According to the Coast Guard, the sailboat's owner called them on a cellphone, prompting a nighttime rescue mission in which the crew used flares to navigate to the five people using a Coast Guard boat, then helped them aboard and left the sailboat behind.
 A Coast Guard helicopter lit up the path back to the station.
-There were no injuries reported and all five were wearing lifejackets.
+There were no injuries reported.

 At the southern tip of North Carolina's Outer Banks, Carl Cannon Jr. said he hopes he can salvage some of this weekend's long-running Beaufort Pirate Invasion, a multiday event centering on the 1747 Spanish attack on the town.
-Three ships battle it out and attack the shore, and Blackbeard even gets beheaded, he said.
+He said three ships battle it out and attack the shore, and “Blackbeard” even gets beheaded (though the real-life pirate was actually killed decades before the Spanish attack).

-“It's been pretty devastating,” said Cannon Jr., CEO and commander of the nonprofit running the event.
+“It's been pretty devastating,” said Cannon Jr., CEO of the nonprofit running the event.
 “I'm just hoping that we somehow will be able to recover.”

 Cannon Jr. also hopes that soggy, windy conditions will allow for pirate reenactors to clash Sunday in Beaufort.